Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 During this time, I am studying at The University of Texas at Austin, so my life pattern heavily depends on the school calendar.
-Thus, I create a `semester` variable: it is *summer* when `date` is before Aug 14 (inclusive), *fall* when `date` is after Aug 15 and before Dec 11 (both inclusive), and *spring* otherwise.
+Thus, I create a categotical variable `semester`: it is *summer* when `date` is before Aug 14 (inclusive), *fall* when `date` is after Aug 15 and before Dec 11 (both inclusive), and *spring* otherwise.

-For the same reason, I create a `week_of_sem` variable, where the first week of a semester is 1, the second is 2, etc. Every week starts on Monday or the first day of a semester if that day is not a Monday.
+For the same reason, I create a categorical variable `week_of_sem`, where the first week of a semester is 1, the second is 2, etc. Every week starts on Monday or the first day of a semester if that day is not a Monday.
 I set non-school days as 0, including spring break and days before or after each semester.

 The variation in `breakfast` is close to zero as I eat at home most of the time.
 To extract useful information, I convert `breakfast` to a